kaycebasques/kayce.basqu.es/posts/best-practices.md

 I think that the methodology for figuring out whether the length of a doc correlates to perceived helpfulness looks something like this:

-* Collect the top 10 or 100 pages across many docs sites.
-And the bottom 10 or 100.
+* Collect the top 10 pages across many docs sites.
+And the bottom 10.
 * Count the number of words in each article.
 * Do some fancy statistics to find out if there's a correlation between doc length and helpfulness.